Dolph Lundgren: 1996 to 2009: subsequent films and directorial efforts

-In 2008, Lundgren starred opposite Michael Paré in the direct-to-video action flick Direct Contact.
+In 2008, Lundgren starred in the direct-to-video action flick Direct Contact.
 He plays an ex-US Special forces operative on a rescue mission.
 This was followed by another direct to video film Command Performance (2009), a hostage action drama in which Lundgren, a proficient musician in real life, plays a rock drummer forced to face terrorists at a concert.
-The film co-starred Canadian pop singer Melissa Smith, playing a world-famous pop singer in the film and his own daughter Ida on her screen debut, who played one of the daughters of the Russian president.
+The film co-starred Canadian pop singer Melissa Smith, playing a world-famous pop singer in the film and his own daughter, Ida, on her screen debut, who played one of the daughters of the Russian president.
 The story was inspired by a concert Madonna put on for Russian President Vladimir Putin, although Lundgren has also likened the pop singer to Britney Spears.
-Filming took place over 5 weeks between August and September 2008 in Sofia, Bulgaria and Moscow, Russia.
 The film premiered at the Ischia Global Film & Music Festival on 18 July 2009.

 In 2009, The Dolph Lundgren Scholarship was instituted in his name, which is awarded to the student with the best grades at Ådalsskolan in Kramfors, the school where he himself studied.
 Lundgren then reunited with Jean-Claude Van Damme in Universal Soldier: Regeneration, where he plays Andrew Scott's clone.
 The film was released theatrically in the Middle East and Southeast Asia and directly to video in the United States and other parts of the world.
 Since its release, the film has received better than average reviews for a straight-to-DVD franchise sequel, with film critic Brian Orndorf giving the film a B, calling it "moody, pleasingly quick-draw, and knows when to quit, making the Universal Soldier brand name bizarrely vital once again."
-Dread Central gave it 3 out of 5 knives, saying "there is almost nothing but solid b-level action until the credits roll."
+Dread Central gave it three out of five knives, saying: "there is almost nothing but solid b-level action until the credits roll."
 On the negative side, Pablo Villaça said in his review that while he praised Van Damme's performance, he criticized that of Lundgren and described the film "dull in concept and execution".

-Later in 2009, Lundgren directed and starred in the hit-man thriller Icarus (retitled in the US and the UK as The Killing Machine).
-He plays a businessman named Edward Genn, working for an investment company, who has a shady past as a KGB special agent known as "Icarus".
-He tries to escape from his past life, but his identity is discovered and he is hunted down, placing the lives of his wife and daughter and himself in jeopardy.
-Retitled in the US and the UK as The Killing Machine, it opened theatrically in Los Angeles on 10 September 2010, for an exclusive one-week engagement at Laemmele's Sunset 5 Theater in West Hollywood.
-It was his last directorial effort until 2021.
+Later in 2009, Lundgren directed and starred as a businessman whose shady past as a KGB special agent is discovered in the hit-man thriller Icarus (retitled in the US and the UK as The Killing Machine).

-2010s: Expendables and direct-to-video films